mcmire/personal-content--writings/source/blog/posts/minesweeper-1.md

 In this post and the next several posts, we're going to be building Minesweeper in JavaScript.
-We're going to start by writing very procedural code using jQuery, then proceed by removing jQuery and adding more abstraction, and finally experiment with other frameworks and languages.
+We're going to start by writing very procedural code using jQuery, proceed by removing jQuery and adding more abstraction, and close by experimenting with ways we can implement Minesweeper using other frameworks and languages.

 ### The game